 Before I bought a lot of my motorcycles, I did a great deal of research on them.
-There are a few great website that describe what people love about the bike, what people dislike, and what their crash test ratings and braking systems are like.
+There are a few great websites that describe what people love about the bike, what people dislike, and what their crash test ratings and braking systems are like.

 Through your research, you can find explanations of some large problems that would be difficult to fix such as noticeable vibrations and poor acceleration.
 This can help you decide whether or not it’s a good motorcycle to invest in.
-You can’t do that with a new motorcycle.
+You can’t really do that with a new motorcycle.

 When did motorcycles start using fuel injection systems?
 The first fuel injection system was introduced in 1980.
 Carburetors were usually what motorcycles had up until about the mid 2000’s.
 Fuel injected engines have been found to be more reliable and easier to use on motorcycles.